Tauranga firm admits building 28 units without council consents

 The council's summary of facts revealed the charge related to the construction of 28 dwellings at Papamoa Village Park between October 1, 2016 and February 28 this year.

-Papamoa Village Park is a 2.79 hectare site owned by Papamoa Village Park Ltd, which bought the park site in 2002.
+Papamoa Village Park is a 2.79 hectare site owned by Papamoa Village Park Limited, which bought the park site in 2002.

 Venture sold each of the buildings to members of the public for an average price of about $125,000, with the sales arranged by Papamoa Village Park Ltd.

-In late February this year, a Tauranga City Council building officer noticed building activity at the park, including truckloads of new construction materials being delivered to the site.
+In late February this year, a Tauranga City Council building officer noticed building activity at the park, including truckloads of new construction material being delivered to the site.

 Following the visit, the inspector emailed company director Ben Graham asking what building consents were in place for the uncompleted buildings.